Skip to main content

 console.log('Data saved!');

-// Data is now securely stored and only accessible
+// The data is now persisted and only accessible

 // by this user (or those they delegate access to)